NorthWest Healthcare Properties Real Estate Investment Trust (OTCMKTS:NWHUF) Increases Dividend to $0.64 Per Share

 NorthWest Healthcare Properties Real Estate Investment Trust (OTCMKTS:NWHUF) declared a dividend on Tuesday, August 24th, investing.com reports.
-Shareholders of record on Tuesday, August 31st will be given a dividend of 0.6394 per share on Wednesday, September 15th.
+Shareholders of record on Tuesday, August 31st will be paid a dividend of 0.6394 per share on Wednesday, September 15th.
 This represents a yield of 6.34%.
 The ex-dividend date of this dividend is Monday, August 30th.
-This is a boost from NorthWest Healthcare Properties Real Estate Investment Trust’s previous dividend of $0.64.
+This is an increase from NorthWest Healthcare Properties Real Estate Investment Trust’s previous dividend of $0.64.

 NorthWest Healthcare Properties Real Estate Investment Trust engages in the provision of access to a portfolio of international healthcare real estate infrastructure to investors.
 It operates through the following geographical segments: Europe, Canada, Brazil, and Australasia.
 The firm has interests in medical office buildings, clinics, and hospitals.